WisconsinRobotics/WRoverSoftware/docker_readme.md

 ### First you need to setup display forwarding

 **If you are on windows...**
 Install https://sourceforge.net/projects/vcxsrv/.
-Start XLaunch (from the VcXsrv program group), choose the display settings (e.g., multiple windows), and ensure "Disable access control" is checked.
+Start XLaunch (from the VcXsrv program group), set display settings to multiple windows, and ensure "Disable access control" is checked.

-**If you are windows...**
+**If you are linux...**
-First set up display forwarding:
+Set up display forwarding by running:
 ```bash
 xhost +local:
 ```